 Giovanna obtained her MS in Pharmaceutical Biotechnology from the University of Milan, Italy, where she studied the role of ADAM10, a metalloprotease involved in the physiological functioning, brain development and pathogenesis of Alzheimer's disease.
 In 2010 she joined the Andrea Volterra's Lab in the Department of Fundamental Neuroscience at UNIL where she investigated the role of TNFα on the astrocytes in pathological conditions, particularly in experimental autoimmune encephalomyelitis (EAE), a mouse model of Multiple Sclerosis.
 She joined our group in Oct 2013.

-The Benton lab is active in developing, optimising and documenting a number of diverse experimental methods we (and others) use in our research.
+The Benton lab is active in developing, optimising and documenting a number of diverse experimental methods we (and others) use.
 Please see below for links to published articles.

-Hopf TA, Morinaga S, Ihara S, Touhara K, Marks DS and Benton R. Amino acid coevolution reveals three-dimensional structure and functional domains of insect odorant receptors.
-Nature Communications (2015) 6:6077 doi: 10.1038/ncomms7077 URL
+Reference: Hopf TA, Morinaga S, Ihara S, Touhara K, Marks DS and Benton R. Amino acid coevolution reveals three-dimensional structure and functional domains of insect odorant receptors.
+Nature Communications (2015) 6:6077

-Saina M and Benton R. Visualizing olfactory receptor expression and localization in Drosophila. in Methods in Molecular Biology (2013) Vol. 1003
+Saina M and Benton R. Visualizing olfactory receptor expression and localization in Drosophila.
+In Methods in Molecular Biology (2013) Vol. 1003